TradencyDev/WarpTest/README.md

 # Usage: pub\sub
 Employing several variations of point to point pub-sub communication style patterns.
-Allows to connects a publisher to one or a set of subscribers
+Allows to connect a publisher to one or a set of subscribers
 - Subscribe to messages
 - Send stream
 - Send single message